SpektroAudio/ngen_nsl/README.md

 ngen_nsl is Rust library for generating NSL (NGEN Scripting Language) scripts for the [Spektro Audio NGEN](https://spektroaudio.com/ngen).

-For more information about NGEN and NSL, please visit the [https://spektroaudio.com/ngen](https://spektroaudio.com/ngen).
+For more information about NGEN and NSL, visit [https://spektroaudio.com/ngen](https://spektroaudio.com/ngen).

 ## Examples